HaydenS3/ris/README.md

 ### CNN Layers

 - **Convolutional Layers**: Detect features in input images by applying filters.
-Generally, multiple layers are stacked and multiple filters are applied which get smaller in size as the network goes deeper.
+Generally, multiple layers are stacked and multiple filters are applied. []
 - **Pooling Layers**: Reduce dimensionality and retain important features.
   - Max Pooling vs. Average Pooling: Max pooling is generally preferred as it retains the most significant features.
 - **Fully Connected Layers**: Connect every neuron in one layer to every neuron in the next layer, typically used at the end of the network.